ambernegi/Documentation/docs/developers-guide.md

 **Can I use the API offline?**

 No, Google Maps API requires an internet connection.
-Consider downloading necessary data for offline scenarios.
+Consider downloading the necessary data for offline scenarios.

 ---